How Do You Optimize Game Art Assets on Blender?

 3. Material Simplification

-Aiming to use one material for the object plays a good role as well in optimizing the game asset.
+Simplifying materials is crucial in optimizing 3D models for games.
+Aiming to use a single material for the object also plays a significant role in optimizing the game asset.
 Complex materials are always a red flag when it comes to game optimization, so it’s always better to use a simple node tree.

 4. Using the Same Object

-LODs are basically using different versions of the same object and swapping between them based on the player’s view.
+LODs are an essential part of optimization in video games.
+They are basically different versions of the same object, swapping between them based on the player’s view.
 For example, if an object is too close to the player’s view, the highest LOD will be loaded, but if the object is far, a lower LOD will be used, which will lead to less computing power to run the game.

 Retaining Quality in Optimized Assets